The Lhasa Apso is a charming small dog hailing from Tibetan monasteries. This ancient breed…

 Victoria’s favorite dog breed by far was the Border Collie, back when the canine was not popular among those who didn’t need sheep corralled.
 Victoria’s love of this breed popularized the dog as a pet and a show dog.
 Without the Queen, we might not have the Border Collie as we know it today.

-Dogs of every breed are susceptible to certain kinds of health problems.
-In Siberian Huskies, it’s autoimmune disorders.
+Dogs of every breed are susceptible to certain kinds of health issues.
+In Siberian Huskies, its autoimmune problems.
 For Bulldogs, respiratory issues are not uncommon.
 Regrettably, the Border Collie dog breed is no exception, prone to the following.

-Hip dysplasia refers to abnormal hip joint development that can lead to arthritis and loss of joint function.
+Hip issues refers to abnormal hip joint development that can lead to joint problems and loss of joint function.
 The condition frequently affects large and giant dogs, but Border Collies are also commonly affected.
-Healthy dietary and exercise habits can reduce the risk of dogs developing hip dysplasia.
+Healthy dietary and exercise habits can reduce the risk of dogs developing hip issues.

 Digestive issues can arise if your dog is not absorbing nutrients properly.
-Selective intestinal cobalamin malabsorption is a recessive disorder that’s more common in Border Collies and Australian Shepherds than other breeds.
-The disorder means that your pet may not be getting proper amounts of cobalamin, (vitamin B12), an essential nutrient.
-Symptoms of this illness can include loss of appetite and/or proteins, inhibited growth, as well as low red and white blood cell counts.
-Fortunately, the disease is rare, and cobalamin injections can be administered if the dog tests positive for malabsorption.
+Intestinal malabsorption is more common in Border Collies and Australian Shepherds than other breeds.
+The condition means that your pet may not be getting proper amounts of cobalamin, (vitamin B12), an essential nutrient.
+Border Collies can experience loss of appetite and/or proteins, inhibited growth, as well as low red and white blood cell counts.
+Fortunately, the condition is rare, and cobalamin injections can be administered if the dog tests positive for malabsorption.